cummim/Sierra-Clancy-request-export/README.md

 * Edit the path to local_config.cfg in getItemBarcodes.py and getOffsiteRequests.py
 * Change the location id number in the JSON query section of getOffsiteRequests.py to match the desired location

-Full paths are stored in a config file to accommodate running the shell scripts that invoke these Python script as cron tasks.
+Full paths are stored in a config file to accommodate running the shell scripts that invoke these Python scripts as cron tasks.
 Shell scripts, logging, file management, and the Caiasoft API are outside the scope of this repository.

 Sierra is an integrated library system from Innovative Interfaces. (https://www.iii.com/) Caiasoft is an off-site inventory management system (http://www.caia-solutions.com/?serv=caiasoft)